jlralph/csv-to-api-conversion/README.md

 - If a start timestamp is provided, only records with create or deactivated timestamps after or equal to this value are processed.
 - If `suppressApiCall` is set to `true`, no API calls are made and only dry-run output is printed.
 - If the API response contains a fatal error code (`1920`, `1960`, `1965`, `1981`, `999`, `1999`, `2000`, `2002`, `2003`, `2011`, `2012`), the application logs the error and exits immediately.
+- **On successful completion, the application writes the application start timestamp to `CsvToApiConversion.txt` in the project root (overwriting any previous content).**
 - All summary output is logged to both the logger and the console.

 ---